Davidsbeenhere Inflatable Travel Pillow with Cloth Cover

 Basics Of Light and Easy Backpacking – Whether you’re backpacking, taking a road trip, or staying in hotels — be it a long journey or a short one — from my experience of traveling over the years, the best advice I can give is be prepared, but travel *light*!

 You’ll be surprised as to how little you actually *need* when traveling.

 I did half a year around the world using a single medium-sized backpack.

 It wasn’t a tramping pack, just a normal backpack of about 15 – 20 liters.

 Of course if you’re traveling in winter you’ll need a bit more in the way of warm clothing, but still, I’m sure one backpack would do the job.

 So when I started putting my kit together for my most recent trip, I was happy to know that everything I needed and wanted to take with me could fit into a backpack.

-When I left for our first backpacking trip last year, I didn’t bring my old 90 litre backpack, I bought a brand new 65 litre backpack one.
+When I left for our first Light and Easy Backpacking trip last year, I didn’t bring my old 90 liter backpack, I bought a brand new 65 litre backpack one.

-The shop assistant told me that she thought I might find it a little small for the kind of backpacking trip we were planning….our Pro Travel Tips
+The shop assistant told me that she thought I might find it a little small for the kind of backpacking trip we were planning.

 Basic travel tips: